vegetarian recipes site header

 3. When the water gets hot, pour it carefully on the stick.

 4. Cover the filter.
-It will take about 8-10 minutes for all the water to pass through coffee powder.
+It will take about 8-10 minutes for all the water to pass through coffee powder and collect into the bottom container.

 How to make coffee with the decoction